rust-random/rngs/rand_jitter/README.md

    restart.py -v jitter_rng_var.bin 8 <min-entropy>
    ```
 2. Estimate the expected amount of entropy that is available in the last 4
-   bits of the timer delta after running noice sources.
+   bits of the timer delta after running noise sources.
 Note that a value of
    `3.70` is the minimum estimated entropy for true randomness.
    ```sh
    python noniid_main.py -v -u 4 jitter_rng_var.bin 4